 Requirements and approval process for medical devices in Japan

-All the foreign companies who intend to register their medical device with the Ministry of Health, Labor, and Welfare (MHLW) need to follow 8 steps of approval.
+All foreign companies who intend to register their medical device with the Ministry of Health, Labor, and Welfare (MHLW) should follow nine approval steps.

 Steps to register your medical device in Japan

 - Categorize the medical device: Identify the class of your device as per the Pharmaceuticals and Medical Devices Act (PMD Act) and Japanese Medical Device Nomenclature (JMDN) codes.